Michaelmw17/environmental-build/README.md

 ## Contents
-MERN Project composed with components,  readme, package.json, public and src folder with React and license files.0
+MERN Project composed with components,  readme, package.json, public and src folder with React and license files.

 ## User Story